Another important part of critical thinking in quizbowl is “situational awareness”, or understanding what’s going on around you.

 In my playing days, we sometimes had to remind each other, “Don’t buzz right away against [this team], because they haven’t won a game all day.
 If we just relax and play normally, we’ll win easily.”
 Sometimes, we had to remember, “Oh, these guys are really good, so take a chance or two and buzz a little earlier than you might otherwise.”

 Some of these situations can be practiced by using our subscription set during your weekly practice.
 Keeping score during practice tends to help focus players a bit more on the game.
-Practice situations from recent matches where critical thinking seemed to have been forgotten and it affected the outcome.
+You can practice situations from recent matches where critical thinking seemed to have been forgotten and it affected the outcome.